 Outer Hebrides Cruise trips sweep guests into the magical world of the Western Isles, an island chain to the west of Scotland.
-A part of the greater island cluster, the Hebrides, Outer Hebrides is separated from both the Scottish mainland and the Inner Hebrides by the Minch, the Little Minch and Sea of the Hebrides.
+A part of the greater island cluster, the Hebrides, Outer Hebrides, is separated from both the Scottish mainland and the Inner Hebrides by the Minch, the Little Minch, and the Sea of the Hebrides.

-Cruises to the Outer Hebrides, Scotland stop regularly at many of the 15 islands in the chain, all of which are bedrock formed of metamorphic rock.
-Small ship cruising around Scotland commonly includes a spin along the Outer Hebrides.
+Cruises to the Outer Hebrides, Scotland, stop regularly at many of the 15 islands in the chain, all of which are bedrock formed of metamorphic rock.
+Small ships cruising around Scotland commonly include a spin along the Outer Hebrides.

 The civilization dates back to the Roman and Greek empires.
-Thereafter, the Hebrides were absorbed by the Norse kingdom of Suðreyjar, until Scotland received sovereignty in 1266 under the Treaty of Perth.
+After that, the Hebrides were absorbed by the Norse kingdom of Suðreyjar until Scotland received sovereignty in 1266 under the Treaty of Perth.

-Top things to do and see on a Outer Hebrides Island Cruise
+Top things to do and see on an Outer Hebrides Island Cruise

 What's in store for you on your Hebridean cruise to the Western Isles of Scotland?
 Your itinerary will include some of the following sights and activities.